Primordial Black Hole Hot Spots and Nucleosynthesis: Abstract

 \section{Abstract}

-Upon their evaporation via Hawking radiation, primordial black holes (PBHs) may deposit energy in the ambient plasma on scales smaller than the typical distance between two black holes, leading to the formation of hot spots around them.
-We investigate how the corresponding rise of the local temperature during the evaporation may act as a shield against the release of low-energy photons, affecting PBH's capacity to dissociate light nuclei after Big-Bang Nucleosynthesis through photo-dissociation.
-We study the different ways PBH hot spots affect the flux of low-energy photons expected from PBH evaporation, and we find that such effects can be particularly relevant to the physics of photo-dissociation during Big-Bang Nucleosynthesis for PBHs with masses between $10^{11}$g and $3\times 10^{12}$g.
-We emphasize that the magnitude of this effect is highly dependent on the specific shape of the temperature profile around PBHs and its time evolution.
-This underscores the necessity for a comprehensive study of PBH hot spots and their dynamics in the future.
+Upon their evaporation via Hawking radiation, primordial black holes (PBHs) deposit energy in the ambient plasma on scales that can be smaller than the typical distance between two black holes, leading to the formation of hot spots around them.
+We investigate how such hot spots may act as a shield against the release of low-energy photons, affecting PBH's capacity to dissociate light nuclei after Big-Bang Nucleosynthesis through photo-dissociation.
+We find that this shielding effect is particularly relevant for PBHs with masses between $10^{11}$g and $4\times 10^{12}$g.
+We emphasize that the magnitude of this effect is highly dependent on the specific shape of the temperature profile around PBHs and its time evolution, stressing the necessity for a comprehensive study of PBH hot spots and their dynamics in the future.